xiaoxiae/slama.dev/_posts/2021-02-19-the-cs-programming-language.md

 - when inheriting, everything is inherited, **except constructors**
 	- it would be a mess -- which constructor would get called when?
 - each class has **exactly one** predecessor
-	- if none is specified, `System.Object == object` is used automatically
+	- if none is specified, {% ihighlight cs %}System.Object == object{% endihighlight %} is used automatically

 ##### Virtual/abstract/new methods
 - it sometimes makes sense to implement a function differently in a child... **member hiding**
-	- if we're looking at `B` like it's `A`, the `A` implementation would be called (if it's not virtual)
+	- if we're looking at {% ihighlight cs %}B{% endihighlight %} like it's {% ihighlight cs %}A{% endihighlight %}, the {% ihighlight cs %}A{% endihighlight %} implementation would be called (if it's not virtual)
 	- a warning is issued -- did we really want to do this?
-		- what if we called the method from some other method in `A`?
+		- what if we called the method from some other method in {% ihighlight cs %}A{% endihighlight %}?
-		- we can use `new` to let it know that we really wanted to do this
+		- we can use {% ihighlight cs %}new{% endihighlight %} to let it know that we really wanted to do this

 ```cs
 class A {